WB: TMC worker shot dead in Burdwan

 Kolkata, Feb 05: A Trinamool Congress (TMC) worker Rathin Biswas was shot dead by unidentified assailants in Burdwan, West Bengal.

 Reportedly, the local party members of TMC have alleged that BJP is behind the incident.
-Police has started investigation in this case.
+Police have started investigation in this case.

 In December last year a 45-year-old TMC worker, Anil Majhi was killed and his dead body was found in a pond at Madhabdihi in East Burdwan.
 Police also arrested one person in that case.